AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/DescriptionType/README.md

 DescriptionType Class
 =====================
-AutomationML 2.1 APIThis class is a wrapper for the CAEX element 'Description'.
+This class is a wrapper for the CAEX element 'Description'.

 Inheritance Hierarchy